WordPress/gutenberg/docs/designers-developers/developers/README.md

 # Developer Documentation

-Gutenberg is highly flexible, like most of WordPress.
+The new editor is highly flexible, like most of WordPress.
 You can build custom blocks, modify the editor's appearance, add special plugins, and much more.

 ## Creating Blocks

-Gutenberg is about blocks, and the main extensibility API of Gutenberg is the Block API.
+The editor is about blocks, and the main extensibility API is the Block API.
 It allows you to create your own static blocks, dynamic blocks rendered on the server and also blocks capable of saving data to Post Meta for more structured content.

 If you want to learn more about block creation, the [Blocks Tutorial](../../../docs/designers-developers/developers/tutorials/block-tutorial/readme.md) is the best place to start.